hao0731/angular-dynamic-load-web-component/README.md

 ## Start the app

-To start the development server run `nx serve lazy-web-components`.
+To start the development server run `nx serve dynamic-load-web-components`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!